firas-sitech/coding_challange_2/README.md

 ```

 ### Run Application
-Open the application on your prefered IDE and Run application.class
+Open the application on your prefered IDE and Run application.class , the terminal will ask about CSV file type below the file name :
+order_log00.csv

+The application will read  the file and generate two output file as below :<br/>
+0_order_log00.csv<br/>
+1_order_log00.csv<br/>

 ### Note
 The application not tested based on Runable Jar File and will may run exception